-Reviewing your contracts ahead of Brexit will allow you to identify and plan for any issues that may impact how you trade and do businesses with other EU countries from 31 October.
+Reviewing your contracts ahead of Brexit will allow you to identify and plan for any issues that may impact how you trade and do businesses with other EU countries after Brexit.

 Delivery times, customs clearance, duties payable etc all need to be considered.